NASHVILLE, TN – Tennessee Bank & Trust today announced the hire of Sue Veith as Senior Vice President of the bank’s Treasury Management division.

 “We’re eager to welcome Sue to the team.
 As we continue to grow, it’s important for us to have talented individuals who help us place even more emphasis on delivering quality products and services.” stated Roddy Story, Executive Vice President and Manager of Commercial Banking at Tennessee Bank & Trust.
 “As an experienced banker, she has the expertise and local knowledge to hit the ground running – helping our customers succeed by providing unique, secure and robust solutions.”

 Tennessee Bank & Trust is a privately owned, full-service community bank that offers clients a range of custom products and services for both individuals and businesses.
-The bank has branch locations in Green Hills and Franklin, Tennessee and is one of seven banks wholly owned by Gaylon M. Lawrence, Jr. and the Lawrence family.
-Previously a subsidiary of Farmers Bank & Trust, based out of Blytheville, AR, the bank filed a de novo charter in late 2016 which was approved in 2017.
+The bank has branch locations in Green Hills and Franklin, Tennessee and is one of seven banks wholly owned by Gaylon M. Lawrence, Jr. Previously a subsidiary of Farmers Bank & Trust, based out of Blytheville, AR, the bank filed a de novo charter in late 2016 which was approved in 2017.
 Please visit www.tennbank.com for additional information about Tennessee Bank & Trust.